invrainbow/codeperfect/docs/docs/getting-started.md

 ## Install

-CodePerfect currently supports MacOS.
-(Windows and Linux support coming soon!)

-### Install on MacOS
+CodePerfect only supports MacOS.
+There are no plans to port to Windows or Linux.

-1. [Download](https://codeperfect95.com/download) the appropriate binary for
+1. [Download](https://codeperfect95.com) the appropriate binary for
    your architecture.
 2. Unzip and drag `CodePerfect.app` into your Applications folder and run it.